Category Archives: Guy Yasko

 No. 66 West by Guy Yasko

-I am accustomed to sheriff’s deputies, Jehovah’s witnesses and partiers looking for 66 East.
-This caller is different: – Do you mind if I have a look around?
-My happiest days were in this apartment.
-It had such positive energy … Continue reading
+I am accustomed to sheriff’s deputies, Jehovah’s witnesses and This caller is different: — Do you mind if I have a look around?
+My happiest days were in this I let her in.
+Her voice echoes off bare walls.
+There is nothing but |

 Filed under Guy Yasko